StefanNemoko/ecommerce/README.md

 ## Starting the project

-To start the project first of all we should run artisan: `php artisan serve`
+Since this project is being run in docker, all we have to do is run the project: `sudo docker-compose up --build`

-Next up we should run node packages: `npm run dev`
+Make sure the username and password in `docker-compose.yml` has the correct database credentials.